rotki/rotki/docs/api.rst

    :reqjson string[optional] ksm_rpc_endpoint: A URL denoting the rpc endpoint for the Kusama node to use when contacting the Kusama blockchain.
 If it can not be reached or if it is invalid any default public node (e.g. Parity) is used instead.
    :reqjson string[optional] main_currency: The FIAT currency to use for all profit/loss calculation.
 USD by default.
    :reqjson string[optional] date_display_format: The format in which to display dates in the UI.
 Default is ``"%d/%m/%Y %H:%M:%S %Z"``.
-   :reqjson bool[optional] submit_usage_analytics: A boolean denoting wether or not to submit anonymous usage analytics to the Rotki server.
+   :reqjson bool[optional] submit_usage_analytics: A boolean denoting wether or not to submit anonymous usage analytics to the rotki server.
-   :reqjson list active_module: A list of strings denoting the active modules with which Rotki should run.
+   :reqjson list active_module: A list of strings denoting the active modules with which rotki should run.
    :reqjson list current_price_oracles: A list of strings denoting the price oracles rotki should query in specific order for requesting current prices.
    :reqjson list historical_price_oracles: A list of strings denoting the price oracles rotki should query in specific order for requesting historical prices.
    :reqjson list taxable_ledger_actions: A list of strings denoting the ledger action types that will be taken into account in the profit/loss calculation during accounting.
 All others will only be taken into account in the cost basis and will not be taxed.